 - THE MAIL COMES TO TRUNK HOLE

-- (This story has been published in the Rose & Thorn periodical and has been selected by the Rogue Community College in Medford, Oregon, for its Literary workshops).
+- (This story has been published in the Rose & Thorn periodical and was selected by the Rogue Community College in Medford, Oregon, for study in its Literary workshops).

 By Mary June Brown

 The sharpest memories of my childhood are the sounds and smells of dump trucks.
 If I close my eyes, I can easily conjure up a truck’s grinding gears and the heaving mechanical arms.
 Fifty to seventy-five trucks went by our house each day.
 Well, not “house,” exactly.
 Exactly a forty-year old single-wide.
 A mobile home with beat up